 The history of Union Chapel is inexorably entwined with some of the most radical and progressive developments of the modern age, and yet the core principles at the centre of our congregation remain as true today as they were when the church began.

-The congregation is founded by a union of Anglicans & non-conformists in 1799 – hence the name Union Chapel.
+The congregation was founded by a union of Anglicans and nonconformists in 1799 – hence the name Union Chapel.
 A small group of Anglicans from the Parish Church of St. Mary's Islington, dis-illusioned with their worldly vicar, broke away and began to worship with a group of Nonconformists at 18 Highbury Grove.
 This new congregation numbered just 26 members.
 They chose to depart from the traditional hierarchical structures and language of the established church.
-Their founding principal was to make Union Chapel a ‘Friend for All’ - a principal that was enshrined in the Chapel's deeds and that continues at the heart of Union Chapel Church to this day.
+Their founding principle was to make Union Chapel a ‘Friend for All’ - a principle that was enshrined in the Chapel's deeds and words and that remains at the heart of Union Chapel Church to this day.

 The original Chapel built in 1806

 Who are the nonconformists?

 Union Chapel is a Congregational Church.
 Congregationalists structure the church as independent, self-governing communities.
 Dating back to the late sixteenth century, they promoted a more radical reformation than that of the Church of England.
 As separatists they were exiled, many in the Netherlands, and were prominent among those who established the Puritan Commonwealths of New England.
 For this reason, Union Chapel has a fragment of Plymouth Rock displayed in the chapel.

 Following the English Civil War, and the brief Commonwealth period, the restored monarchy sought to impose religious uniformity through the requirement for churches to use the Common Prayer Book of 1662.
 Those who would not conform to this were called ‘non-conformists’ or ‘Dissenters’ and forced to establish their own 'Meeting Houses'.

 Sculptures of the leaders of the Reformation within the Chapel pulpit.